End of the World Boundaries for Chiral Quantum Gravity Theories: Boundaries for 4d Chiral Theories

 The mirror geometry ${\tilde{\IX}_6}$ is constructed as a base $\IC$ parametrized by a coordinate $z$, over which we fiber a $\IC^*$, with the fiber degenerating at $z=0$, and a Riemann surface $\Sigma$, with various 1-cycles $C_i$ degenerating at various points $z_i$ on the base, as explained later.
 Namely, the geometry is described as \beqa uv=z\quad , \quad P(w_1,w_2)=z\, , \eeqa where $u,v$ parametrize the $\IC^*$ fiber, an the second equation describes $\Sigma$, with $P(w_1,w_2)$ the Newton polynomial of the toric geometry.
 The compact special lagrangian 3-cycles wrapped by the D6-branes mirror to the D3-branes in some node $i$ of the quiver are obtained as follows: one takes a segment on the base joining $z=0$ and the degeneration point $z_i$ of some 1-cycle $C_i\subset\Sigma$, and fibers the $\IS^1\subset\IC^*$ times $C_i\subset\Sigma$.
 The result is a set of topological 3-spheres $\IS^3_i$, shown in \cite{Feng:2005gw} to lead to the intersections and worldsheet instantons to yield the spectrum and interactions of the original D3-brane theory.
 The mirror geometry is hence basically controlled by the geometry of the fiber $\Sigma$ and its set of degenerating 1-cycles.
 The construction of this mirror Riemann surface and the 1-cycles wrapped by the D6-branes will be carried out in explicit examples using the procedure in \cite{Feng:2005gw}.

 One may thus carry out the $({\tilde X}_6\times \IR)/\IZ_2$ quotient on the type IIA system with intersecting D6-branes, but this does not allow for a cone construction because ${\tilde X}_6$ is not conical.
 So the strategy is to return to the original picture of D3-branes at the cone $\IX_6$, and consider now the space $(\IX_6\times \IR)/\IZ_2$, where the generator $R\in\IZ_2$ acts as $x^3\to -x^3$ in $\IR$ and as a $\IZ_2$ involution on $\IX_6$ (also denoted by $R$, with abuse of language) corresponding to the antiholomorphic action in the type IIA mirror geometry ${\tilde{\IX}}_6$, just mentioned.
 The action of $R$ on the gauge theory can be read as an action on the dimer diagram, via the explicit mirror map.
+As we will show in explicit examples, it also corresponds to an antiholomorphic $\IZ_2$ action on $\IX_6$, so that the full quotient preserves half of the supersymmetries.
+The resulting 7d space thus has $G_2$ holonomy, and presumably corresponds to the mirror of the type IIA $G_2$ manifold in the sense of \cite{Acharya:1997rh}.
+The fixed loci are orbifold 5-planes, wrapped on special lagrangian 3-cycles in $\IX_6$ and sitting at $x^3=0$, where they define a boundary configuration in the quotient\footnote{These orbifold 5-planes are S-dual to configurations of O5$^-$-planes with D5-branes on top \cite{Sen:1996na}, which have been exploited to define boundary configurations in compactifications \cite{Friedrich:2023tid} and in holographic setups \cite{GarciaEtxebarria:2024jfv,Huertas:2024mvy}.
+It would be interesting to explore further connections with these setups.}.

 Compared with the models in section \ref{sec:cone-singus}, the effective boundary condition for the 4d theory involves a chirality flip and a $\IZ_2$ action on the gauge theory, such that the combined action is a symmetry.
 The $\IZ_2$ action on the gauge theory can in general be a combination of inner and outer automorphisms of the different gauge factors.